A Complete Guide to Preschool Progress Reports

 Which developmental areas should you track?

-A preschool report card covers a child's progress in the main developmental areas of language and literacy, physical skills, social-emotional development, and cognitive skills.
-Monitoring these skills will help support children's development into well-rounded individuals and successful learners.
+A comprehensive preschool progress report should track four main developmental areas: language and literacy, physical skills, social-emotional development, and cognitive skills.
+Monitoring these skills helps support children's development into well-rounded individuals and successful learners.

 Language and literacy development